codurance/site/src/_posts/2019-02-21-bank-kata-in-haskell-printing.md

   printStmt = tell
 ```

 Awesome.
 Now let's clear up the testing for `deposit` and `withdraw`.
-We don't need our `MonadStatementPrinter` constraint for these functions so we can use a simpler monad call `Identity`, that does nothing, and returns our result.
+We don't need our `MonadStatementPrinter` constraint for these functions so we can use a simpler monad called `Identity` that does nothing, and returns our result.

 ```
 it "deposits money" $ do